sayed-amjad-fawad/Data-Structures-Homework/Week_04/DLL_Homework.md

 # Week 4: DLL and Recursion

-### 1. Adding to the end of a DLL
+### 1. How to add an element end of double linked list?
 To add an element at the end, I create a new node.
-I set its `prev` to the current `tail`, then set `tail->next` to the new node.
-Finally, I move the `tail` pointer to the new node.
+I set its `prev` pointer to the current `tail` node, then set the current `tail->next` to point to this new node.
+Finally, I update the `tail` pointer to the new node.

-### 2. Recursive deletion
+### 2. How you can delete all the elements of a linked list?
+(Recursive)
-I can delete everything using a function that calls itself for the `next` node until it hits `NULL`, then frees the nodes as it returns.
+I can delete all elements using a recursive function that traverses to the end of the list first, and then frees each node as the recursion unwinds.

 ```c
 void delete_all(struct Node* h) {